DLtxt/AgentRoute/plan.md

 **Inspection** (`app/classifier/inspect.py`) — reports class balance, distinct feature vectors, conflicting rows, and the achievable ceiling, warning when a class is absent or under 10% and when many rows share features but disagree on the label. `--show N` prints the full evidence behind one label; `--conflicts` lists groups of identical features with disagreeing labels; `--samples` and `--label` filter the rows.

 **Training** (`app/classifier/train.py`) — logistic regression as the baseline, then XGBoost, on the same features and the same split.
 Reports both confusion matrices with the held-out sample size, feature importance, and each model's accuracy against the majority-class baseline and the achievable ceiling.
 Warns when a class has no held-out examples, since an empty confusion row means there was nothing to predict rather than that the model got it wrong.
-The gap between the two models is compared against the standard error of the difference rather than a fixed threshold, which does not scale with sample size. `--balanced` applies inverse-frequency class weights.
+The gap between the three models is compared against the standard error of the difference rather than a fixed threshold, which does not scale with sample size. `--balanced` applies inverse-frequency class weights.
 Models and metrics are written to `models/`.

 **Current results** (147 outcome-labeled prompts, 110 train / 37 test):